thioseck/Project_Explore_Weather/README.md

 + Open up the CSV in Excel.
 + Create a line chart that compares your city’s temperatures with the global temperatures.
 + Make sure to plot the moving average rather than the yearly averages in order to smooth out the lines, making trends more observable.
-+ Make observations about the similarities and differences between the world averages and your city’s averages, as well as
++ Make observations about the similarities and differences between the world averages and your city’s averages temprature.
-  overall trends.
 + Answer questions such as:
  + Is your city hotter or cooler on average compared to the global average?
 Has the difference been consistent over time?
  + How do the changes in your city’s temperatures over time compare to the changes in the global average?